 At the same time, massages can also make him feel emotionally secure which helps promotes growth.

 Play Hand Games

 Use your hands to play simple games, and show your baby the different ways to interact with what’s around him.

 You can also use touch-based games and toys to help him learn and connect actions and their different outcomes.

-If you want to know more about the different kinds of child development, check out this article – Baby Language Development.
+If you want to know more about the different kinds of child development, check out this article – Baby Language Development and Baby Vision Development.

 Best Foods for Baby Brain Development

 Your baby will benefit the most if your practice proper nutrition.